 - Reduced productivity as the meeting draws closer.

 The degree of and reason for this varies by person.
 It’s caused by anxiety about whether the feedback will be negative, how to respond, and fear of a low score and corresponding inadequate raise.

 The formal tone of the meeting with signatures and documents placed in the employment file isn’t helpful in allaying fears.
-In general, most people have a general discomfort because the performance evaluation meeting gives the feeling of being judged and cross-examined in a courtroom!
+In general, most people have a general discomfort because the performance evaluation meeting gives the feeling of being cross-examined and judged in a courtroom.

 When pay is tied to performance evaluation scores, people will argue for a higher score more fervently to get a bigger raise or even subconsciously rate their performance higher to maximize their earning potential.

 I’ve heard this complaint about even the most basic performance evaluation systems.
 I think this is a legitimate complaint in overly complex systems, but in the case of simple ones, this is the overworked manager’s cry for help!

 While performance evaluations are often considered a tool for formally documenting performance issues as protection against wrongful discharge and discrimination claims, they often end up documenting managers’ missteps and lead to increased legal risk.

 The supervisor or manager isn’t always the best person to provide feedback because they don’t work with the person daily.
 Some systems attempt to remedy this by having other people give input, but the ultimate provider of the information and final rating decision-maker is typically the manager.

 We’re all human and see the world through our unique perspectives.
 Some people are tougher raters, while some are more lenient.